4. Why are we talking on the phone?

 Beginning sentence’s with ‘It’s like that time when Ross and Rachel first split up…. you know?’ for example.

-Or ‘I find your lack of faith disturbing’ followed by the obvious slow assisted haunted breathing associated with the Sith Lord.
+Or follow something they say with a direct quote like: ‘I find your lack of faith disturbing’, followed by the obvious slow assisted haunting breathing associated with the Sith Lord.

 What’s the worse that can happen here?
 Maybe they are a fan too?
-You can talk out some opinions and get some major stuff off your chest, like why oh why was the Phantom Menace so rubbish (still haunts me) it’s therapy.
+You can talk out some opinions and get some major stuff off your chest, like why oh why was the Phantom Menace so rubbish (Did you just give up George Lucas, in a hurry to do exactly what the studio wanted?…..it still haunts me), it’s free therapy.
 Otherwise they are just going to think your a ridiculously obsessive fan of something.
 Either way you win by reliving some scenes.